scala/docs.scala-lang/_overviews/scala3-contribution/contribution-intro.md

 `dotc` is built with Scala 3, fully utilising its [new features](/scala3/new-in-scala3.html).
 It is recommended that you first have some familiarity with Scala 3 to get the most out of this guide.
 You can learn more in the [language reference](/scala3/reference/overview.html).

+### What is a Compiler?

+A compiler is a program that takes as input text, representing a program in one language and produces as output the same program, written in another programming language.

+#### The Scala Compiler

+As an example, `dotc` takes text input, verifies that it is a valid Scala program and then produces as output the same program, but written in Java bytecode, and optionally in SJSIR when producing Scala.js output.